sagnikbanerjee15/Finder/proposed_changes_for_version2.md

 - [ ] Output a peptide file
+- [ ] Deploy a mongodb database for storing genes generated at each phase
 - [ ] Short read alignment - perform 3 rounds
 - [ ] Configure sra-toolkit to download fasta files instead of fastq to save space
 - [ ] Allow processing of small RNA-Seq data to annotate a variety of non coding RNAs